Hi. Thanks for stopping by. I’m on this journey and I’d like to bring you along.

 My unwavering and immutable mission:

 1. 100% positive

 2. Kids first

 3. Honest feelings

-I have been a single-parent for four (and a half) years now, and I am finally getting the hang of it.
-There are plenty more bumps in the road, but I’m at peace with the life-changing event, and the now-I-can-see-this-is-better reflection of those past four years.
+I have been a single parent for nine years now, and I am finally getting the hang of it.
+There are plenty more bumps in the road, but I’m at peace with the life-changing event, and the now-I-can-see-this-is-better reflection of these past years.
 My goal is to uncover the WINS and work to remove the MISSES and share those stories so that others who follow this difficult journey will have some illumination, from a previous sojourner.

 In the 90’s I was the Creative Director and Contributing Editor of MAN!
 Magazine.
 That’s where I learned to open my heart to the bursting point and work to stretch even further.
 Being great parents is a stretch goal for all of us.
 In these pages I will bring a hopeful light to bear on hard subjects, and together we (you, me, and my family) will find loving solutions to the new wrinkle of single-parenting.
 As if, parenting weren’t hard enough.

 I wish you safety, happiness, health, and an ease of life on your journey.

 If you are interested in appearing on the podcast please send your intro and info materials to [email protected].

 If you would like to contact John regarding media appearances or life coaching please call 512-524-6684.
 Our team will get right back to you.